-1.13 Portugal
+3.7 Portugal

 There is one regulated LNG terminal in Portugal located in Sines, with a regasification capacity of 5.25 bcm/year.
 It started operation in 2003.
-In 2010, this regasification plant provided 54% of Portuguese gas supply.
-The construction of an LNG terminal allows Portugal to diversify its supply sources and become less dependent on Algerian gas.
-In 2010, a total of 36 LNG tankers, mostly from Nigeria, unloaded 32 TWh of LNG.
-Up to now, there has been only one shipper using the terminal and available capacity exceeds its demand.
+In 2009, this regasification plant provided 60% of Portuguese gas supply.
+The construction of a LNG terminal allows Portugal to diversify its supply sources and become less dependent on Algerian gas.
+In 2009, a total of 36 LNG tankers mostly from Nigeria unloaded 4.6 Mm3 of LNG.
+Up to now, there is only one shipper using the terminal and available infrastructure capacity exceeds its demand.
 Consequently, this terminal does not operate at full capacity.
 However, due to expected demand growth, the construction of a new storage tank and the reinforcement of the send-out capacity are being planned.